runloopai/demo-code-understanding-mcp/README.md

 ## Required Environment Variables

-Set the following environment variables before running the server:
+Set the following environment variables before running commands:

 - `RUNLOOP_API_KEY`: Your Runloop API key (for devbox and remote execution)
 - `OPENAI_API_KEY`: Your OpenAI API key (for embeddings)
 - `GH_TOKEN`: Your GitHub API token (for accessing private/public repos)

 ## Configuration Example

+Run `runloop_mcp_config_setup.py` locally to add the mcp config to your `claude_desktop_config.json` OR

 See `example_claude_desktop_config.json` for a sample configuration to launch the MCP server with the required environment variables: